SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Observations and Insights

 Where $T$ is a sorted vector of average attention scores for each token, $S_{total}$ represents the total attention score derived from the averaged self-attention matrices, and $Thres$ indicates the threshold of attention score.
 AR indicates the number of tokens that must be summed from highest to lowest based on their average attention scores in order to cover $Thres\%$ of the total attention score.
 We computed AR for each layer, and the results (Figure~\ref{fig:insight2}) reveal a consistent trend: as depth increases, AR decreases across all three LLMs, despite minor fluctuations.
 This suggests that deeper layers concentrate attention on progressively fewer tokens, reflecting more selective focus.

-\subsection{Insights 3 \textnormal{\textit{Deeper layers have more redundant information.}}}
+\subsection{Insights 3 {\textit{Deeper layers have more redundant information.}}}

 To reduce memory overhead from the KV cache, a key optimization strategy is to remove tokens containing redundant information.
 Such tokens contribute minimally to the prediction of next tokens during decoding but occupy substantial GPU memory.
 However, selective token retention risks information loss, necessitating careful trade-offs between memory savings and generation quality.
-We evaluate three KVCache retention strategies using perplexity: Constant, with equal retention across layers; Exponential Growth, with higher retention in shallow layers; and Exponential Decay, with more retained in deeper layers (Figure~\ref{fig:insight3}).
+We evaluate three KV cache retention strategies using perplexity: Constant, with equal retention across layers; Exponential Growth, with higher retention in shallow layers; and Exponential Decay, with more retained in deeper layers.
+More details of the three retention patterns can be found in Figure~\ref{fig:insight3} in the Appendix.

-We applied these three retention patterns to LLMs, and utilized perplexity to benchmark the generation performance, shown in Figure~\ref{fig:insight3}.
-For all three LLMs, the Exponential Decay pattern achieves the lowest perplexity score, indicating the best generation performance.
-This finding further validates that this pattern aligns with how LLMs interpret knowledge from prompts.
+We applied these three retention patterns to LLMs and evaluated generation performance using perplexity.
+Across all three models, the Exponential Decay pattern achieves the lowest perplexity, indicating the best performance and suggesting this pattern aligns with how LLMs interpret prompt knowledge.
+Notably, MPT-7B exhibits a spike in AR at the final layer due to its structural differences from Mistral and Llama3.2: unlike the RoPE-based models, MPT-7B employs ALiBi positional encoding and a pre-norm design.
+ALiBi biases intermediate layers toward recent tokens, while the final layer compensates by attending to more distant tokens, resulting in broader attention patterns and higher AR values.